wavemakercards/WaveMaker-V2-2017-ChromeOS-Web/README.md

 - Enable Developer mode by going to  : [chrome://extensions/](chrome://extensions/)

-- Top right hand corner flick the toggle switch
+- Top right hand corner flick the "Developer Mode" toggle switch

 - A button should appear with "Load Unpacked Extension"